socleeds/projects-nde/nde03.md

 ## Proposed Solution

-This project would involve research into the popularity, usefulness, strengths and weakenesses of existing approaches and tools.
+This project would involve research into the popularity, usefulness, strengths and weaknesses of existing approaches and tools.
 Another key aspect would be the development of a software prototype implementing one or more testing techniques.
 The ideal prototype would be flexible and extensible, providing a framework that allows new techniques to be easily